 The Late Payment of Commercial Debts (Interest) Act 1998, which came into force on 1 November 1998, requires colleges, in the absence of agreement to the contrary, to make payments to suppliers within 30 days of either the provision of goods or services or the date on which the invoice was received.
 The target set by the Treasury for payment to suppliers within 30 days is 95%.
-During the accounting period 1 August 2021 to 31 July 2022, the Group paid 73% (2020/21: 59%) of its invoices within 30 days, covid restrictions adversely affected the College performance with staff working off site.
-The Group incurred no interest charges in respect of late payment for this period therefore there was no financial impact.
+During the accounting period 1 August 2022 to 31 July 2023, the Group paid 80% (2021/22: 73%) of its invoices within 30 days.
+The Group incurred no interest charges in respect of late payment for this period.